devcey/devcey.github.io/README.md

 # devcey.github.io

-website lolo
+THIS IS MY WEBSITE :)
-i put my music and linux desktops and other nice stuff on it
+i put stuff on it like music and linux desktops yes the guide to getting to know me too maybe??

+idk

+anyway